Italian Studies Minor

 Student Learning Outcomes:

-• Students will acquire an understanding and appreciation of Italian language, culture, culinary tradition, and civilization.
+• Students will acquire an understanding and appreciation of Italian language, culture, geography, and history and of the broader Mediterranean and European culture it belongs to.

 If interested please fill out the Application for an Academic Minor and return it to Registrar.